HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 * Spikes → Issues with a "Spike" GitHub label
 * Epics → Epics
 * Sprint → Milestone
-* Product backlog → Issues without a Milestone in the *Product Backlog* pipeline
+* Product Backlog → Issues without a Milestone in the *Product Backlog* pipeline
 * Sprint Backlog → Issues with a Milestone in the *Sprint Backlog* pipeline

 ### DCP Product Backlog